 You can apply for Social Security Disability and/or Supplemental Security Income disability (SSI) if you have a mental condition.
 Social Security does not differentiate between physical and mental conditions.
 You may apply for disability on the basis of any mental condition, including but certainly not limited to the following: depression, anxiety, panic attacks, bipolar disorder, personality disorder, memory loss, or any other type of cognitive or mood disorder.

 Social Security uses the same five-step sequential disability evaluation process to determine disability eligibility for physical and mental impairments.

 The first step of this evaluation process is an evaluation of your work activity.
 If you are working, Social Security must evaluate whether or not you are performing SGA.
-(Substantial gainful activity or SGA is work activity at a level that social security considers self-supporting.
+Substantial gainful activity, or SGA, is work activity at a level that social security considers self-supporting.